SAP-samples/ui5-typescript-helloworld/README.md

 1. *Manual execution*: use `npm start` and then execute the tests by opening the [testsuite](http://localhost:8080/test/testsuite.qunit.html) ([http://localhost:8080/test/testsuite.qunit.html](http://localhost:8080/test/testsuite.qunit.html)) in your browser.
 You can also directly launch the [QUnit tests](http://localhost:8080/test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=unit/unitTests) or the [Integration tests](http://localhost:8080/test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=integration/opaTests) individually.
 <!-- 2. *Test-driven* development by running Karma in watch mode using `npm run karma` (which triggers the test each time a source file changes) -->
 2. *Headless testing*: launch test-runner either *without* coverage reporting using `npm run test-runner` or *with* coverage using `npm run test-runner-coverage`.
+While the tests are running, their status can be observed at http://localhost:8081/_/progress.html

 ## Writing Unit Tests (QUnit)